 ACFF promotes the best of conservation filmmaking from around the world.
 The Conservation Filmmaker Workshop leverages the convergence of great films, talented filmmakers, and film industry leaders to offer a filmmaking workshop experience found nowhere else.

-We have an excellent workshop planned this year with premier instructors from the US Fish & Wildlife Service, National Geographic, HHMI Tangled Bank Studios, National Park Service, Smithsonian Channel, Conservation International, Cornell Ornithological Lab, and independent film companies.
-The workshop will begin at 9:30am on Friday, October 12 and conclude at 5:30pm for happy hour and festival films.
-It will resume on Saturday, October 13, at 9am and conclude at 2:30pm so participants may enjoy more festival films.
+The 2018 workshop featured premier instructors from the US Fish & Wildlife Service, National Geographic, HHMI Tangled Bank Studios, National Park Service, Smithsonian Channel, Conservation International, Cornell Ornithological Lab, and independent film companies.

 Filmmaker Pitch Panel with panelists Jeff Hertrick, National Geographic; Jared Lipworth, HHMI Tangled Bank Studios; Charles Poe, Smithsonian Channel.
 Up to six filmmakers may make a 5-minute pitch of a film project idea to our panel of experts to receive feedback and a possibility of winning a $1,000 cash prize, sponsored by The Allemall Foundation.
 Filmmakers who would like to pitch should contact Jennifer at email@example.com.

 Lodging at the National Conservation Training Center – We have reserved several rooms for Friday and Saturday nights, so you can stay on the same campus as the workshop takes place.
 Rooms are $152/night and include 3 delicious daily meals in their very nice cafeteria.

 Please call 304-876-1600 and say you are with the Conservation Filmmaker Workshop when registering.